Downing ONE VCT

 Annual rebate when you invest through Wealth Club

 The Downing ONE VCT includes an annual rebate for Wealth Club investors, payable for the first three years.

 This is a rebate of our renewal commission and should be equivalent to 0.10% of the Net Asset Value of the Offer Shares issued to you when you invest.
 Terms and conditions apply.

 The VCT currently sits in two camps.
 Around 80% of the portfolio is in yield-focused, asset-backed unquoted companies or established, cash-generative AIM-listed companies with the potential to produce steady recurring income.
 The vast majority of these are no longer allowed for new investment, although investors benefit from exposure to the existing portfolio.
-The other half is in higher- risk / higher growth potential companies.
+The remaining 20% of the portfolio is in higher- risk / higher growth potential companies.
 Thanks to new VCT rules, the portfolio is likely to shift towards the latter camp as time goes by.
-Downing ONE is one of the very few VCTs giving investors exposure to asset-backed companies so could complement and add diversification to an existing VCT portfolio, in our view.
+Downing ONE is one of the few VCTs giving investors exposure to asset-backed companies so could complement and add diversification to an existing VCT portfolio, in our view.

 Read important documents and apply